craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood Clans.md

 A caste clan of permanent farming communities.
 Few people find communication with members of the Bulgpim clan fruitful, as they speak a powerfully distant dialect of Goblin to eachother.
 Few high-caste members of this clan speak a common language (usually [[Arthurian (language)]]) for the purposes of facilitating trade and festivity.

 #### [[Wheernat Clan]]
 A socialist clan of pseudo-nomadic hunter-gatherers.
 The people of the Wheernat clan are taught to move with swiftness and grace, as well as to maintain a focus on your immediate community before the community of the others.
-It is a rarity to meet with a member of the clan who does not wish to be speaking with you, specifically.
+It is a rarity to meet with a member of the clan who would be caught speaking with you.

 ## Culture
 #### Heritage